What is an alert when scheduling a report subscription and when should I use one?

 - Define the alert(s) to be used to determine if the scheduled report should be sent.

 For more information on data exceptions and alerts, refer to the Analytics manual.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.

 Step 1: Define the Basic Report

 First, set up the report to use as the basis for your scheduled report.
 Define the table instances, filters, and output for the report.
-For more information on configuring reports in Oracle Service Cloud, refer to Answer ID 2509: Creating a basic custom report.
+For more information on configuring reports in Oracle B2C Service, refer to Answer ID 2509: Creating a basic custom report.

 Step 2: Define the Data Exception